 Mobile Order at Quick Serve Restaurants

 Quite possibly the easiest, yet most overlooked, way to save time at Disney is by mobile ordering!
 Not sure how it works?
 No problem, we have you covered here.
-While not all quick serve restaurants have mobile order, whenever eating at one that does, we highly recommend it.
+While not all quick-serve restaurants have mobile orders, whenever eating at one that does, we highly recommend it.
 Order from your phone, pick up when you’re ready and avoid those long food lines.
 A word of caution; be prepared to get dirty looks from fellow diners who simply don’t know the system.
-You know the look similar to the looks we all got used to when we used FastPasses in the days before magic bands were a thing.
+You know they look similar to the looks we all got used to when we used FastPasses in the days before magic bands were a thing.

 Don’t Use Disney Transportation